-Skin cancer is the uncontrolled growth of abnormal skin cells with damaged DNA structure.
+Skin cancer is an uncontrolled growth of abnormal skin cells with damaged DNA structure.
 These cells proliferate and form a cancerous tumor.

 Israeli cancer physicians have a lot of experience in treating all types of skin cancer.
-Thanks to timely diagnosis and proper treatment, most types of skin cancer do not pose a danger to the lives of our patients.
+Thanks to timely diagnosis and proper treatment, most types of skin cancer are not dangerous.

-The most aggressive type of skin cancer is melanoma, which at the progressive stage metastasizes to other organs.
-But even in this case, with the right approach the chances of recovery are very high, thanks to advanced methods of melanoma treatment in Israel.
+The most aggressive type of skin cancer is melanoma, which metastasizes to other organs in its advanced stages.
+But even in this case, the chances for recovery are very high, thanks to advanced methods of melanoma treatment in Israel.

 Prof. Jacob Schachter – Head of the Ella Lamelbaum Institute for Melanoma and Immunooncology at Sheba Academic Medical Center, Chaim Sheba Hospital, Israel.